TA Training Digital Badge

 Scan & Check-in

-QR codes for faster check-ins will be displayed near entrances of event rooms throughout TA Training.
-Web links will be available for people who prefer to check in using a web browser, and pen and paper will be available for those without devices.
+QR codes for faster check-ins will be displayed near the entrances of event rooms throughout TA Training.

-Look for these Scan & Check-in signs throughout TAT.
+Look for colored Scan & Check-in signs throughout TAT.

-Digital badges will be issued via email the week after TA Training.
-Earning the badge is optional and not required to complete TAT.
+Digital badges will be issued via em ail the week after TA Training.
+Earning the badge is optional and not required to complete TA Training.

 What’s a digital badge?